Zhuilu Old Trail – Best Hike In Taiwan’s Taroko Gorge

 The best time to visit Hualien and Taroko Gorge is in the winter months, from November to April, when it’s less rainy and daytime temperatures hover around a cool 70 degrees Fahrenheit (21 C).

-Summer months will work, too, but be prepared for heat and humidity since the temps will be above 80 F (27 C).
+Summer months will work, too, but be prepared for a bit more heat and humidity since the temps will be above 80 F (27 C).

 Where We Stayed